soho-logo-Hoz-Light

 • Contracts versus month-to-month plans.
 No-lock-in contracts allow you to switch providers and take advantage of deals easily.
 But if you decide to get on a contract, make sure you’re getting something in return, such as a free modem.

-Energy bills are expected to jump up as we brace ourselves for a scorching summer and some of us blast on the air conditioning.
+Energy bills are usually expected to jump up as we enter the summer season and some of us blast on the air conditioning.

 Power bills will be more expensive than the previous summer given we were hit by a 25% increase in energy prices on 1 July 2023.